 Rewake's role in the reliability of refurbished equipment

-Rewake specializes in the recycling of laboratory equipment.
-Each device offered is:
+Rewake specializes in the refurbishment of laboratory equipment.
+Each piece of equipment offered is:

-- Checked by technicians trained to manufacturer standards.
+- Inspected by technicians trained to manufacturer standards.

-- Accompanied by a test certificate, traceability and a written guarantee.
+- Accompanied by a test certificate, traceability certificate and a written guarantee.

-Rewake covers a wide range of equipment: centrifuges, incubators, thermocyclers, scales, spectrophotometers, etc. Each product sheet details the test cycles carried out and any repairs made.
+Rewake covers a wide range of equipment: centrifuges, incubators, thermocyclers, balances, spectrophotometers, etc. Each product sheet details the test cycles performed and any repairs carried out.

 Conclusion: a reasoned strategic choice

 Using refurbished laboratory equipment is a reliable solution when managed by professionals.
-The economic, ecological, and technical aspects speak in its favor, provided you select the right suppliers, verify warranties, and remain attentive to the laboratory's specific needs.
+The economic, environmental, and technical aspects are all in its favor, provided that the right suppliers are selected, warranties are verified, and attention is paid to the specific needs of the laboratory.

-In an environment where cost rationalization is essential, this approach makes it possible to maintain a high level of performance without compromising on security or the accuracy of analyses.
+In an environment where cost rationalization is essential, this approach makes it possible to maintain a high level of performance without compromising on the safety or accuracy of the analyses.